How to Send Files Securely

 Tip: Avoid sharing passwords internally.
 It simply creates another channel for bad actors to obtain access to a password.

-Just one data breach can lead to a cascading series of security issues if cybercriminals post compromised passwords on sites such as Pastebin or on the dark web.
+Just one security breach can lead to a cascading series of issues if cybercriminals post compromised passwords on sites such as Pastebin or on the dark web.

 The generation and use of strong passwords must be part of your internal security culture.
 A password management tool can be handy for remembering multiple complex passwords.